 Stock market today: Asia mixed after Wall St rallies ahead of US inflation update

-BEIJING (AP) — Asian stocks were mixed in early trading Tuesday after Wall Street rallied and Japanese wages rose ahead of a United States inflation update that might influence Federal Reserve plans for more possible interest rate hikes.
+BEIJING (AP) — Asian stock markets were mixed Tuesday after Wall Street rallied and Chinese exports fell ahead of a U.S. inflation update that might influence Federal Reserve plans for possible interest rate hikes.

 Wall Street’s benchmark S&P 500 index gained 0.9% on Monday, recovering one-third of last week’s loss.

-“U.S. stocks started the week in better form than they finished the last one,” said ING analysts in a report.
+“U.S. stocks started the week in better form,” said ING analysts in a report.
 “It is not clear that this is going to last, though.”

+The Shanghai Composite Index lost 0.1% to 3,265.02 after customs data showed Chinese exports fell 14.5% from a year earlier in July, adding to pressure on Beijing to reverse an economic slump.
+The Hang Seng in Hong Kong sank 1.4% to 19,259.88.

 Berkshire Hathaway rose 3.6% after reporting stronger profit and revenue than analysts expected.